 The Quest 2 is a significant step up compared to the original Quest in several ways, and Quest 2 exclusive titles that rely on its increased horsepower are on the horizon.
 Quest 2’s hand tracking system and excellent perimeter Guardian technology make it one of the best VR devices you can own today.

-While there have been other standalone VR headsets in recent years, they’ve more or less fallen by the wayside because none have garnered the long-term support and backing of the likes of Facebook brings to the table.
-While needing a Facebook account to use an Oculus product isn’t ideal, there’s no denying what the social media giant’s backing has done for this line of VR headsets.
+While there have been other standalone VR headsets in recent years, they’ve more or less fallen by the wayside because none have garnered the long-term support and backing the likes of Meta brings to the table.
+There’s no denying what the social media giant’s backing has done for this line of VR headsets.

 The Quest practically invented and perfected the concept of standalone VR.
 The Quest 2 improves on it in most ways and is a clear sign of what VR's future will look like.